storj/storj/docs/blueprints/slow-down-and-retry.md

 As an addition to retry logic we need to implement at least basic backoff mechanism that will increase the waiting time (between retries) up to a certain threshold.
 This will prevent from overwhelming satellite with retry requests.
 For our needs exponential backoff looks to be reasonable solution.

+As an alternative for implementing exponential backoff on client side we can also consider to return with `To Many Request` error information when client should try to repeat request.
+The HTTP protocol defines that is such situation server may include a `Retry-After` header ([429](https://httpstatuses.com/429)).
+We can use similar approach and return delay value more attached to current satellite load.

 Additional rules:
 * Every retried request should be processed by backoff logic.
-* Retry and slow mechanism should be transient from libuplink consumer perspective except several necessary configurable options (see Implementation).
+* Retry and slow mechanism should be transient from libuplink consumer perspective except several necessary configurable options (see Implementation) and logging (see next point).
+* Every retry should be logged (severity WARNING or lower) to give details why retry occurs and how long it will take to repeat request.
 * Applying retry and slow down logic shouldn't degrade libuplink overall performance and increase number of round trips to satellite.

 ## Implementation